Category: Charity Insights 2015

 Fourth and final week at the Royal Hospital for Neuro-disability

 My final week at the Royal Hospital for Neuro-disability (RHN) has revealed that inevitably I’m not the only person examining the possibilities for improved seating design.
 From car seats to desk chairs to wheelchairs, the message is always the same; using new technologies future seats can and need to be better designed around the human body.
 There’s an asterisk on the end of that phrase though: the sheer amount of variation doesn’t make this an easy task.
 To this end a great deal of time this week has been spent reading through academic papers examining different aspects or users of all sorts of chairs, and obtaining the many papers referenced in each.
+The result is that I have more papers to go through than I started with earlier this week, and I run the risk of adding to an exponentially increasing stockpile!

 Part 2 (at the CAT)